microsoft/semantic-kernel/.github/ISSUE_TEMPLATE/bug_report.md

 **Related Issues**
 If there are any related issues or pull requests, please link to them here.

+**Best Practices Adherence**
+Please confirm that the code changes adhere to the best practices outlined in the repository's documentation.

+**Approval Status**
+Indicate whether the resolved issue has been reviewed and approved by a trusted person.
+Provide the name of the approver if applicable.

 **Additional Information**
 Any other information that may be helpful in diagnosing and resolving the issue.